Michael Jordan: An American Hero

 Michael Jordan: An American Hero is an American television film that aired on Fox Family Channel on April 18, 1999.
 It stars Michael Jace as Michael Jordan.
+Debbie Allen, Ernie Hudson, and Robin Givens also star in the film.

 Plot

 The opening titles of the film shows footage of Jordan preparing for a game with the Chicago Bulls.
 The film is mostly based on the life of Michael Jordan from his childhood until when he grew up to be an NBA player.
 It also highlights the moments of when Michael played baseball as both a child and his short-lived minor league baseball career as well as his knack of golfing.
 The film ends with Michael in an empty arena after a game and he shoots a basket while flashbacks of his childhood when his father taught him how to shoot appear.
-The closing titles mentions that Jordan retired from basketball for good on January 13, 1999.
-However, in real life, he made a short-lived comeback in 2001 when he played for the Washington Wizards until 2003 when he retired for a third and final time.
+The closing titles state that Jordan retired from basketball for good on January 13, 1999.
+However, he came out of retirement a second time in 2001, two years after the film's release, playing two seasons for the Washington Wizards before retiring for the third and final time.